GrowthStrategyProduct-Market FitMeasurement

 Before improving anything, make sure you're measuring correctly:

-1. Run the Sean Ellis survey (original methodology) with 30+ active users (not new signups, not churned users)
+1. Run the disappointment survey (original methodology) with activated users (not new signups, not churned users)

 2. Calculate (Very Disappointed ÷ Total) × 100

 Your overall score might be 35%.
 But what if your power users are at 55% and your casual users are at 18%?
-That's your real PMF — the overall number is just an average that hides two completely different user populations.
+That is the finding.
+The overall number is an average, and it hides two completely different user populations.

 As you work to improve, always track by segment.
 An overall improvement from 35% to 38% means nothing if your power user score dropped from 55% to 50%.